Pension Bible

 NHS pension for a Band 8b Service Lead — serious pension accrual, but watch the annual allowance.

 Band 8b roles — service leads, deputy directors of nursing, senior operational managers — represent a narrowing pyramid.
+Pay runs from £66,582 to £77,368 in 2026/27, with this calculator pre-filled at the £71,975 midpoint.
 Fewer NHS staff reach this level, and those who do tend to arrive with 15–25 years of service already banked.
-At £67,000, each year in the 2015 scheme accrues roughly £1,240 of annual pension, and the employer is contributing around £15,900 per year on your behalf — money that would simply vanish if you opted out.
+At £71,975, each year in the 2015 scheme accrues roughly £1,333 of annual pension, and the published employer funding basis is substantial, although it does not create an individual DC-style pot.
+Opting out can mean losing future DB accrual and related scheme benefits.
 The compounding value of legacy benefits is particularly significant at 8b.
-Someone who spent ten years in the 1995 section at lower bands now sees those benefits calculated against their current £67,000 salary, which can be transformative.
+Someone who spent ten years in the 1995 section at lower bands now sees those benefits calculated against their current salary, which can be transformative.
 However, this is firmly in annual allowance territory.
 The defined benefit input amount — roughly 16 times the growth in your pension plus any lump sum growth — can easily exceed the £60,000 annual allowance in a year with a pay-band jump, triggering a tax charge that catches many mid-career NHS managers by surprise.

 Loading calculator…